ROCm-DS/hipDF/INSTALL.md

 > [!IMPORTANT]
 > The following section walks you through all necessary steps required for building hipDF from source.
-> For your convenience, we have also condensed these steps into the [install_hipdf.sh](install_hipdf.sh) script.
+> For your convenience, these steps are available in the [install_hipdf.sh](install_hipdf.sh) script.
 Make sure to read it carefully and adapt the environment variables to your needs.
-> In this guide we are assuming a MI200 series GPU and thus use the architecture code `gfx90a` in our build steps.
+> This guide assumes a MI200 series GPU and thus uses the architecture code `gfx90a` in the build steps.
 Adapt this to your needs.

 ### Install ROCm